Filters

 Acting for access to care for all!

-RealStep offers a wide range of NGO internships, including medical internships abroad under which you can also find nursing and healthcare internships.
+RealStep offers a wide range of NGO internships, including medical internships abroad, as well as nursing and other healthcare internships.

-It is the ideal opportunity to put all your knowledge into practice, with field missions.
-Between medical internships, nursing internships abroad and other placements for medical students, you have a wide choice!
+This is a unique opportunity to put your knowledge into practice through real field experience.
+Between medical internships, nursing internships abroad, and other healthcare placements, you can choose from a wide range of options.

 We help you choose the project that suits you best, based on your skills, expertise, motivation and preferences.